dgarage/NBXplorer/README.md

     "blockCount": 3
 }

+## Message Brokers
+### Azure Service Bus
+Support has been added for Azure Service Bus as a message broker.
+Currently only 2 queues are supported

+* New Block
+* New Transaction

+Block messages are filtered based on the Crypto currency filter in the config file.
+All Transactions for registered Derivation Schemes will be reported.

+To activate Azure Service Bus Mesages you should add an Azure Service Bus Connection string to your config file or on the command line.
+You can optionally specify the queue names, or they will be defaulted.

+#### Config Settings
+asbcnstr="[Your Azure Service Bus Connection string]" asbblockq="[Name of queue to send New Block message to]" (default : newblock) asbtranq="[Name of queue to send New Transaction message to]" (default: newtransaction)

+Payloads are JSON , defined in JBlock and JSimpleTransaction classes.

 #### Troubleshooting
 If you receive a 401 Unauthorized then your cookie data is not working.
 Check you are using the current cookie by opening the cookie file again - also check the date/time of the cookie file to ensure it is the latest cookie (generated when you launched NBXplorer).